wilsonliaows/docs/connections.md

 The following recipe requires both Salesforce and a Zendesk connections, which are both OAuth2.
 The **Connection** tab within the recipe shows further details about the app connections.

 ![Example recipe](/assets/images/recipes/connections/example-recipe.png)
-*Recipe syncing new/updated Salesforce accounts to Zendesk as organizations [Example recipe](https://www.workato.com/recipes/480360)*
+*Recipe syncing new/updated Salesforce accounts to Zendesk as organizations.
+[Example recipe](https://www.workato.com/recipes/480360)*

 The following shows the **Connections** tab.
 Zendesk has been connected, but the Salesforce connector has no connection established yet.